MikeyBurkman/cecil/README.md

   - For subsequent runs, the dependencies are cached so it runs faster
 - When the script finishes, it deletes node_modules
 - As long as your script has the appropriate shebang and is executable, you can execute it as if it were a bash script
+- The file itself is executed how you'd expect it to.
+Cecil just takes care of installing NPM depedencies for you.

 ## Caveats
 - Not tested on Windows.
 (Probably won't work, as it builds tarballs when caching dependencies.)